spatial

 The Green Building Index (GBI) Certification

 Introduction Green Building Index (GBI) is a rating system that evaluates the environmental performance of buildings in Malaysia.
 Developed by the Malaysia Green Building Confederation (MGBC), the system aims to promote sustainable building practices and reduce the environmental impact of buildings.
 GBI assesses buildings based on nine categories: energy efficiency, indoor environment quality, materials and resources, site and surrounding, water efficiency, innovation, environmental management, land use and ecology, and emissions and effluents.
-Each category is
+Each category is assigned a certain number of points, and buildings must achieve a minimum number of points in each category in order to be certified.
+One of

 The Green Building Index (GBI) Certification Read More »